 It was 4pm and I sat on the sofa in the now-quiet house, and flicked my iPhone awake.
 And there was the Facebook newsfeed.
 Protests of white supremacists marching in Virginia.
 Anger.
 Violence.
-Horror.
 The shock that hits you deep in your stomach.
-The same shock that came when I read about planes falling out of the air and bombs going off by marathon runners.
-The shock of witnessing humans hurt one another.
+The horror of seeing humans hurt one another.

 I scrolled further, switching over to news outlets and learning the facts.
 But then something else appeared in my Facebook feed.
 Something so drastically different that it astounded me.